The forces of ratings inflation

 This could be because more experienced viewers gradually run out of good movies.
 This is probably true among the extreme users, but there must be a counterbalancing effect where only those with an exuberant love of the medium—who therefore tend toward higher ratings—make the effort to watch, evaluate and rate a thousand feature films.
 There must also be another effect whereby dopamine levels decline with familiarity, regardless of quality.
 In any case, the inexperience of most amateurs is a plausible reason why ratings often skew high, but only on relatively open sites where inexperience is the norm.

 Unlike IMDb, Rotten Tomatoes and Metacritic show generally higher ratings for older movies, with a lot of noise.
-This seems to contradict the quality hypothesis, but doesn’t.
+This seems to contradict the hypothesis of rising quality, but doesn’t.
 Nostalgia and didacticism are probably factors in it, but most of the discrepancy is instead a result of selection bias.
-The professional critics whose opinions are the basis of RT and Metacritic rarely publish about older works, and when they do, it is generally the most lauded classics which are remastered, rereleased, recirculated at revivals, etc. Mediocre older works are barely reviewed at all.
+The professional critics whose opinions are the basis of RT and Metacritic rarely publish about older works, and when they do, it is generally the most lauded classics which are remastered, rereleased, recirculated at revivals, etc. Bad older works are rarely reviewed by professionals.

 The same is true in games.
-Poorly designed and obscure board games like Bamse och Dunderklockan (2018), a tie-in to Bamse and the Thunderbell (2018), do not appear on BoardGameGeek at all and would be rated poorly if they did.
-When I rate a game on BoardGameGeek, I still cannot avoid comparing it to all of my other memories of board games, including the ones that are so bad that nobody has bothered adding them to the database.
+Poorly designed and obscure board games do not appear on BGG at all and would be rated poorly if they did.7 When I rate a game on BGG, I still cannot avoid comparing it to all of my other memories of board games, including the ones that are so bad that nobody has bothered adding them to the database.
 There is a horizon of notability and effort underneath selection bias that hides a lot of chaff from view.
 It’s consumed, but it isn’t rated.
 Call it the data-entry bias.

 In an even larger context, consumers actively seek pleasure.
-They watch those movies that they expect to enjoy, and they’re usually right in predicting their own pleasure.
-They never see the mediocre movies that would, hypothetically, fill out the bell curve on IMDb and send the median rating closer to the midpoint of the scale.
+They watch those movies that they expect to enjoy and they’re usually right in predicting their own pleasure.
+Watching random feature films would, hypothetically, fill out the bell curve on IMDb and send the median rating closer to the midpoint of the scale.
 However, it is an open question as to what extent users on IMDb actually compare the works they rate to inferior works they know about but do not rate.
 It is another open question whether they try to compensate for the former effect.

 Selection bias skews ratings higher through one more effect.
-I have shown here that on IMDb, series are rated higher than movies, and episodes of series are rated even higher than complete series.
+As shown here, on IMDb, series are rated higher than movies, and episodes of series are rated even higher than complete series.
 It is possible for a whole to be worse than its individual parts, but it is not likely that individual episodes are systematically better on average than the shows they constitute.
 It is also not likely that movies, produced at greater cost and care, are generally less enjoyable than television to audiences on IMDb, yet they are certainly rated that way.

 I believe the larger effect comes from loyalty.
 Those IMDb users who bother to rate individual episodes are generally fans of the specific show, whereas a broader range of users rate that show as a whole.
 Only the better shows attract loyal per-episode reviewers.
 Many shows are designed to generate that loyalty, making viewers get to know and care about the characters over the long term, something that is harder to do in movies.